-In 1855, the lighthouse received a companion structure; Congress had appropriated $6,000 to build a fog bell mounted on a wooden tower to help guide mariners during periods of reduced visibility.
+On July 20, 1855, the lighthouse received a companion structure – a fog bell mounted on a wooden tower to help guide mariners during periods of reduced visibility.
 The bronze bell was forty inches around and three feet high, and its ringing could be heard up to three miles away.
-Soon thereafter a beacon light was added to the station to guide ships to anchorage inside Hampton bar, but this light was discontinued in 1869, being no longer of any service to navigation
+Also that year, a sixth-order beacon light was added to the station to guide ships to anchorage inside Hampton bar, but this light was discontinued in 1869, being no longer of any service to navigation

 Improvements to the station continued to be made in the new century.
 An electrical fog bell striker replaced the station’s mechanical striking mechanism in 1917, and the following year the illuminant used in the lighthouse was changed from oil to incandescent electric, which increased the light’s intensity.
-With advances in aeronautics the station was designated as an aerial landmark.
-One of the buildings’ roofs was painted in a distinctive pattern, part of a chain enabling pilots to find their way from Washington D.C. to Norfolk.
-In 1936, an experimental apparatus was added to control the fog signal.
-A beam of light was shot every two minutes from nearby Fort Wool, onto a photoelectric cell at Old Point Comfort.
-If the beam failed to arrive, that meant it had been impeded by rain, fog or snow, and the fog signal was activated.
+With advances in aeronautics the station was designated an aerial landmark.
+The roof of one of the station’s buildings was painted in a distinctive pattern and became part of a chain enabling pilots to find their way from Washington D.C. to Norfolk.
+In 1936, an experimental apparatus was added to control the fog bell.
+A beam of light was fired every two minutes from nearby Fort Wool onto a photoelectric cell at Old Point Comfort.
+If the beam failed to arrive, that meant it had been impeded by rain, fog, or snow, and the fog bell was activated.

 Today, the lighthouse tower is a freshly painted white, topped by a dull red, domed copper roof and a lightning rod.
-The structure has four large double-pane windows, with bright green doors, sashes and frames.
+The structure has four large double-pane windows, with bright green sashes and frames.
 The ‘eye-catching’ green was rumored to be a contractual error that would soon be corrected, but it has remained for years.
 A solid steel door guards the base of the lighthouse, alongside a plaque denoting it as a Virginia National Landmark.